As part of the Neighbourhood Plan process. the Parish Council was required to assess the potential sites for housing development in our parishes.

 Ashford Borough Council has written a Local Plan for the Borough, up to 2030.
 The Local Plan is an important document that makes site allocations for different development uses and sets out criteria-based policies to facilitate planning decisions.
 The Local Plan must identify sufficient land to provide for any new jobs and homes to 2030, as well as for Gypsy & Traveller sites, Leisure, Retail, Visitor and Tourism facilities.

-Potential housing development sites in our parish
+Potential housing development sites in our parishes

-Boughton Aluph and Eastwell sites:
+Sites in Boughton Aluph and Eastwell Wards:

 |Lenacre Hall Farm, Sandyhurst Lane||100+ dwellings, leisure and sheltered housing||BAE1|